AndrewMacatangay/Technical-Analysis/02. Dow Theory/README.md

 <b>Closing Prices and Line Ranges:</b><br>
 Dow relied solely on closing prices to signal trends rather than intraday price movement.
 The closing can be used to gauge the overall sentiment of a stock.
 If the stock closes at a high, it may signal that many traders are willing to hold overnight.
-On the otherhand, if a stock experiences a selloff, it may indicate a bearish symbol.
-Intraday price fluctuations are sometimes just interpretted as noise.
+On the other hand, if a stock experiences a selloff, it may indicate a bearish symbol.
+Intraday price fluctuations are sometimes just interpreted as noise.

 Another aspect important to the Dow theory is the concept of line ranges.
 They are lines that indicate levels of resistance and support.
 If a stock's price is to stabilize within a specific line range, a trend may not be clear, and we would have to wait for a break in the support or resistance.
 A break in the support could lead to a breakdown and a break in the resistance could lead to a breakout.

 <b>Signals and Identification of Trends:</b><br>

-<b>Reversals:</b><br>
+Dow identified trends using peak-and-trough analysis.
+An upward trend was seen through higher peaks and higher troughs.
+A downward trend was seen through lower peaks and lower troughs.
+This ties back into breakouts or breakdowns after resistance and support lines are broken.
+Similar to Newton's first law of motion, an object in motion, tends to stay in motion until some force acts on it.
+This force can be an opposing business condition.

 <h2>Vocab</h2>